WillEastbury/Utilities/WhiteBoard/README.md

 ## Usage

-- Create a whiteboard
+- Create a whiteboard (Ideally use a template with predone boxes and titles)
 - Put a load of unstructured notes on it
 - Brainstorm away
-- When done, draw some boxes to group the notes
+- When done, draw some boxes to group the notes (if you didnt use a template)
-- Give each box a textbox for a heading
+- Give each box a textbox for a heading (if you didnt use a template)
 - Make sure the notes are inside the boxes
 - Export it to html and open the html
 - Paste ExtractWhiteboard.js into the developer console.